Rahyulty/combat-state/README.md

 ## **Overview**

 The `PlayerState` module provides a robust, flexible framework for managing player states in Roblox combat and action systems.
 It abstracts state management using a `Folder` of `BoolValue` instances and offers a clear API for querying, modifying, and monitoring player state.
+THIS IS SPECIFICALLY MADE FOR MY UPCOMING GAME WHICH IS WHY SOME FUNCTIONS ARE SPECIFIC

 This module enables: